kelvinchin12070811/uncalmed-zen/readme.md

 The official release of [Zen Browser](https://zen-browser.app/) have several Firefox features disabled by default, This is due to their privacy focused goal.
-However, for the users who found these features useful and want to enable it back, currently Zen Browser did not provide an easy access settings under the preference page (aka `about:preference`).
+However, for the users who found these features useful and want to enable it back, currently Zen Browser did not provide an easy access settings under the preference page (aka `about:preferences`).
 Instead, users need to navigate to `about:config` to enable them back.
 This however, create several issues including but not limited to: